bluejynz/penny-4-ur-thoughts/readme.md

-# Penny For Your Thoughts
+# Penny For Your Thoughts API

 > App for study and skills development purposes, P4YT is being created with the meaning to organize and share thoughts and popular sayings that the user likes.